pooriagg/EVM-Compatible-Oracle/docs.rst

     ) reentrant external returns(bool status);

 Will give the caller, a array of random numbers via calling the ``getVRF`` on the caller smart contract side.

+.. warning:: Caller must be a smart contract which impelemented the ``getVRF`` function properly.

 ----------
 Parameters